AbsaOSS/pramen/README.md

 - `@infoDate` - for determining date ranges from the information date.
 - `@dateFrom`, `@dateto` - for referencing date ranges in custom SQL queries.

-You can use date literals in the format `yyyy-MM-dd` as single quited strings, e.g. `'2022-12-27'`.
+You can use date literals in the format `yyyy-MM-dd` as single quoted strings, e.g. `'2022-12-27'`.

 You can use days arithmetic, e.g. `'2020-12-27' + 1` will produce `'2020-12-28'`.